johnbiundo/dev.to-articles/blog-posts/micro-nats-3/micro-nats-part3.md

 1. Can we run both the `nestMicroservice` app and the external `customerService` app at the same time, and load balance requests across them?
 Spoiler: yes!
 This is simple to do with NATS [distributed queues](), which we'll cover briefly in the next article.
 2. We covered the case where we're running our modified `nestHttpApp` in this hybrid (Nest and non-Nest) environment.
 What happens if we have a mixture of Nest apps that are unmodified -- that is, they are deployed apps that we don't want to touch to implement our "lingua franca" message protocol (i.e., they're running out-of-the-box standard de(serializers))?
 Can they be made to play nicely in this hybrid environment?
 Spoiler: yes!
 3. What about **events**?
 We've covered what seems to be the trickier case here with request/response style messaging, but how about plain old events?
 In fact, you may have noticed we've built a feature around **adding a customer** (see the `'add-customer'` messages and handlers sprinkled through our code).
 Go ahead and try them now.
 You'll see you have mixed results.
 Can we make events cooperate in this hybrid environment?
 Spoiler: yes!
+4. Can we talk more about NATS queues?
+Yes!

 Stay tuned for the answers to these and other exciting questions in our next installment! :smiley: